 Just comparing with other problems in The Satellites, it's definitely harder than Captain Hook, and I'd say that's V8.
 But I understand it's hard for a lot of you kids to get stronger and forget what grades are, lol.
 It's V8+/9 maybe.

 Interesting problem.
-Not a classic, IMO, although definitely worth a few burns.
+Definitely worth a few burns.
 As far as the grade goes, and they are always subjective at best, TP feels like V8 - not V7.
 It's harder than Rotund, Valhalla, and several other established problems in the area and others.

 The moves down low look easier if you can get the heel-hook.
 I can't, so the opening sequence up to the good crimp is pretty powerful for me.
 The problem is also temperature-dependent, so opt for colder than warmer for the turning point sequence.